 - Progress snapshots (you can upload progress photos)

 You can upload progress photos which might be useful if you have a personal trainer or are following a 12-week challenge.

-Cronometer is a solid food tracker which would be ideal for anyone wanting to lose weight, improve their overall health and fitness or a serious athlete in training.
+Cronometer is a solid food tracker that would be ideal for anyone wanting to lose weight, improve their overall health and fitness or be a serious athlete in training.

 Thank you to Cronometer for allowing me to try the Gold subscription for a year.

-Chronometer is a website and app for counting calories and tracking your diet and health metrics.
-Chronometer is available as a mobile app for iOS and Android.
-Chronometer is compatible with Fitbit, Strava, Withings, Garmin, Polar, Qardio and Oura.
+Cronometer is a website and app for counting calories and tracking your diet and health metrics.
+Cronometer is available as a mobile app for iOS and Android.
+Cronometer is compatible with Fitbit, Strava, Withings, Garmin, Polar, Qardio and Oura. https://cronometer.com/

 Image Credit: Unsplash